FIUS/MS365-Accountcreator/README.md

 #### Changing translations
 To change a translation go to [translations](ms365_accountcreator/translations/), find the langauge to change, go to `LC_MESSAGES` and edit `messages.po`.
-After editing `messages.po` run the command `pipenv run babel-compile` to recompile the translations, so the updated version can be used.
+After editing `messages.po` run the command `poetry run pybabel compile -d ms365_accountcreator/translations` to recompile the translations, so the updated version can be used.

 #### Adding translations
-When you want to add new texts to be translated, just use the `gettext()` method with an appropriate argument and run `pipenv run babel-extract` and `pipenv run babel-update`.
+When you want to add new texts to be translated, just use the `gettext()` method with an appropriate argument and run `poetry run pybabel extract -F babel.cfg -o messages.pot .` and `poetry run pybabel update -i messages.pot -d ms365_accountcreator/translations`.
 This will update the `messages.po` files for all langauges.
 Then follow the steps in [Changing translations](#changing-translations) to add a translation for the new text to each language.